hbrls/wagtail/README.md

     $ docker build -t hbrls/wagtail:{version} .

 For most of the time, you will continue to install app-specific dependencies.
 So I left the `USER root` there.

-Before you start you final app, you should set it to `USER www-data`.
+Before start your final app, you should set it to `USER www-data`.

 `RUN sed "s/#logformat/$(cat /path/to/uwsgi-logformat.yaml)/" /uwsgi.yaml` to use your customized logformat.